danielguillan/bem-constructor/README.md

 ### modifies-element($modified-elements...)

-When declaring a block modifier, a theme a state or a hack you may need to target and modify some of the block elements too.
+When declaring a block modifier, a theme, a state or a hack you may need to target and modify some of the block elements too.
 Use the following mixin to scope the ruleset to those elements.

     @include modifies-element($modified-elements...) { ... }